JulesVerne22/DeckyGameSync/README.md

 ### Other providers

 For one or another reason, a provider may not be able to be configured from the Big Picture mode.
-For these cases, please kindly refer to [rclone's documentation](https://rclone.org/commands/rclone_config_create/) to generate a rclone config with your desired cloud provider using the name `cloud`, name the generated config `rclone.conf`, and put it inside the config folder of the plugin.
+For these cases, in terminal run `~/homebrew/data/SDH-GameSync/rclone help backends` to find the string representation of your desired cloud type in rclone.
+After getting the string representation, put in the following command and execute `~/homebrew/data/SDH-GameSync/rclone --config ~/homebrew/settings/SDH-GameSync/rlone.conf config create cloud <your desired cloud type>`, then follow the steps provided by the prompt.
+Once that's done you can go back to Steam and continue the configuration.

 ## Config